 - The Company’s email addresses or systems shall not be used for creating, distributing or accessing any offensive or illegal material, including but not limited to material with offensive comments about gender, race, age, sexual orientation or religious beliefs.

-- Any offensive material received in email must be reported to the IT Department and Human Resources without undue delay.
+- Any offensive material received in the email must be reported to the IT Department and Human Resources without undue delay.

 - Usage of Company-owned email addresses and systems for personal use should be limited to minimal and incidental use.

-- Commercial and business related uses not part of the Company’s business using Company-owned email addresses or systems is prohibited.
+- Commercial and business-related uses not part of the Company’s business using Company-owned email addresses or systems is prohibited.